gokulvgk/Brick-breaker/README.md

 - **Board Size Customization**
   Allow customization of the board size (width and height), affecting the layout and difficulty.

+- **Input Sanitization and Exception Handling** Stripping unecessary characters from user inputs and handling input-type exceptions

 ## Future Improvements